grandolphthegrey/energy-data-downloader/Readme.md

   - Gas Daily Prices
   - Megawatt Daily Prices

-Valid credentials are needed to download the data from Platts
+Note that valid credentials are needed to download the data from Platts

 Each data source runs in its own function and saves the output to Excel format